geekypete/geekypete.github.io/README.md

 ```bash
 $ ./bin/deploy [--user]
 ```
-By default, the script uses the `master` branch for the source code and deploys the webpage to `gh-pages`.
+Bya default, the script uses the `master` branch for the source code and deploys the webpage to `gh-pages`.
 The optional flag `--user` tells it to deploy to `master` and use `source` for the source code instead.
 Using `master` for deployment is a convention for [user and organization pages](https://help.github.com/articles/user-organization-and-project-pages/).